 Active Redevelopment Areas

-There are several portions of the City where specific redevelopment plans and initiatives have been implemented.
+There are several portions of the city where specific redevelopment plans and initiatives have been implemented.
 These areas are ripe for new investment and offer excellent opportunities for a mix of business and residential development.
 Several have Tax Incremental Districts (TIDs) in place or other incentive programs that may provide assistance that meets your needs.

-Planning Forms and Applications
+Planning Processes, Forms and Applications